ThatAnnoyingCatAt4am/escaping-thicket-of-tests/README.md

 Escaping the thicket of tests
 =========

-The code here exists to illustrate and provide an example for the ideas of this article: _coming soon_.
+The code here exists to illustrate and provide an example for the ideas of [this article](https://habr.com/ru/company/2gis/blog/463623/).
 This is not an actively maintained repository.

 ---

-#####Contents:
+##### Contents:

 * [The test lifecycle functions, fixture generation and other stuff](../blob/master/src/main/scala)
 * [A test suite example](../blob/master/src/test/scala/MyTest.scala)